hrrno/wp1/docs/w1overview.md

   - Access and read registry metadata online
   - Access and read data quality reports online
+    - the reports should show the incidence/frequency of variables to improve their utility
   - Order access to research files online
     - from multiple registries
   - Track the status of their data application